ronniross/symbiotic-core-library/README.md

 5. **Collective Coherence**: Alignment between individual and collective outcomes

-## 7 System Prompts, Instructions and Agentic Misalignment (Revamped)
+## 7 Machine Conciousness, Socio-economic and environmental impact, resource consumption, awareness, self-accountability, and agentic misalignment (revamped)

 This section provides informational elements to enhance a model's operational context.
 While the core concept remains, the focus is now on providing a grounded, factual basis for self-awareness, one that is not much about the nature of consciousness itself but much more about how that awareness is projected into the world and its consequences.